ichimaru-ght/front-helper/README.md

-This is a node cli .
-To install, run
+This is a front end helper, to install run
 ```
-npm install -g create-app-node
+npm install -g front-helper
 ```

-To start cli , run
+To use svg tidy， run

 ```
-create-app-node
+helper svg --path <root path (default to src)>
 ```